Would you like to be a classroom volunteer and get paid?

-Foster Grandparents provide the love, support and extra attention some children need to succeed.
-They work directly with children: talking, listening, reading stories and helping with academic work.
+Classroom grandparents provide the nurturing, support, and extra attention that some children need to succeed.
+They work directly with children: talking, listening, reading stories, keeping positive, and helping with academic work.
 The activities they engage in depend on the ages of the children and their needs.
 Some Foster Grandparents feed and rock infants.
-Others work with older children reinforcing lessons taught by teachers and acting as a role model of appropriate behavior.
+Others work with older children, reinforcing lessons taught by teachers and acting as a role model of appropriate behavior.

 What Are the Benefits?